 ALEKS Prep and Learning Module

 Students who are not satisfied with their course placement have the opportunity to retake the assessment.
-In order to become eligible for a retake, students are required to spend a minimum of three hours in the ALEKS Prep and Learning modules.
+After your first attempt, it is highly recommended that you spend at least one hour in the Prep and Learning modules.
 The Prep and Learning modules are an individualized, adaptive learning path that is created for each student based on how they performed on the assessment.
 Spending time working through the Prep and Learning module will allow a student to refresh and review topics that may have been forgotten.
-After spending the required time with the Prep and Learning module, a student will be enabled to retake the assessment.
 Students will have access to the Prep and Learning modules for up to six months.

 When working with the Prep and Learning module, you can expect to periodically be presented with a knowledge check.
 The knowledge check will provide you with feedback on what you have remembered and what you need more help with.
 Topics you demonstrate mastery for will be removed from the Prep and Learning module.
 Those topics that remain as knowledge gaps will be added back to the Prep and Learning module.

-Students have up to four retakes available.
-Before a retake is enabled, a student must spend at least three hours working in the Prep and Learning module.
+Students have up to four retakes available (five total attempts).
+After your second attempt students are required to spend a minimum of three hours working in the ALEKS Prep and Learning modules.
+After spending the required time with the Prep and Learning module, a student will be enabled to retake the assessment.
 Access to the Prep and Learning module is through the same link used for the math placement assessment.

 Who must take the ALEKS Math Placement Assessment?